+The financial markets have experienced increased volatility and increased risk during the economic downturn and slow recovery.
 The risk in financial markets affects the Company in the same way that it affects other institutional and individual investors.
 The Company's investment portfolio includes corporate bonds.
 If, because of economic hardship, the corporate issuers were to default, there could be a delay in the payment of interest, or there could be a loss of principal and accrued interest.
 To date, there have been no defaults in any of the corporate bonds held in the portfolio.
 The Company's investment portfolio also contains a large percentage of municipal bonds.
 The recession and a slow recovery may negatively impact the ability of states and municipalities to make scheduled principal and interest payments on their outstanding indebtedness.
-If their income from taxes and other sources declines significantly because of the recession, states and municipalities could default on their bond obligations.
-The risk is at this point hypothetical, because there have been no defaults among the municipal bonds in the Company's investment portfolio.
+If their income from taxes and other sources declines significantly, states and municipalities could default on their bond obligations.
+There have been no defaults among the municipal bonds in the Company's investment portfolio.